 A: Yes.
 Any proxy executed and returned to us is revocable by delivering a later signed and dated proxy or other written notice to our Secretary at any time prior to its exercise.
 Your proxy is also subject to revocation if you are present at the meeting and choose to vote in person.

-15. Q: What is the vote required to approve the proposals?
+15. Q: What are my voting choices and what is the vote required to approve each of the proposals?